labgem/microscope-user-doc/docs/content/mage/info.rst

 * a **toolbar** that allows access to different functionalities
 * the **current annotation** of the genomic object.
 This section can be modified by the annotator (with sufficient rights).
 * the **primary annotation** of the genomic object.
-It correspond to the MicroScope pipeline automatic annotation (if it is a first annotation) or to the databank annotation (if it is a reannotation project).
+It corresponds to the MicroScope pipeline automatic annotation (if it is a first annotation) or to the databank annotation (if it is a reannotation project).
 * the **Method results** section.
 This section gives an access to the results obtained by the different tools used for the syntactic and functional annotation process.